CellMigrationLab/Fast4DReg/README.md

 In images with two channels, the channels need to be split and the drift is first estimated one of the channels.
 The drift correction can then be applied to the second (or more) channels.

 ![image](images/methodDescription.png)
+*Figure 1: Fast4DReg workflow.
+3D time stack images can ce corrected for drift in xy-, z- and/or xyz-directions.*

 # Dependencies